TalHayun/Simple-Calculator/README.md

 # Simple-Calculator

 ## Leaf Procedure - Product
-Write a procedure which multiplies two integers together.
-Use the code below as the starting point for this exercise.
-You can implement the algorithm any way you like.
-However, do not use these instructions: mult, multu, mul, mulo or muluo.
+This repository contains an implementation of a procedure that performs integer multiplication without using the provided multiplication instructions (mult, multu, mul, mulo, muluo) in MIPS assembly language.

-## Nested Procedures
+## Nested Procedures - Basic Calculator
-Write a basic calculator which can perform the following on two integers at a time: Addition, Subtraction, and Multiplication
+This repository contains a basic calculator implemented in MIPS assembly language that can perform addition, subtraction, and multiplication operations on two integer operands.